Jwan622/interview_prep/square/final_rd_part_1.md

 - What's the SLA?
 - format of the data, do we have a data contract?
 - PII? do I need to do some light transform before loading?
 Legal reasons?
 GDPR?
-- query patterns... how should the data be stored/sorted/distributed?g
+- query patterns... how should the data be stored/sorted/distributed?
+- data scientists have to do many transformations. big SQL. denormalize to a presentation table

 ## Efficient data modeling design (from requirement gathering, determining the right questions to ask, data onboarding case study)
 What Data Sources Are Available?